 Spring is finally here!
 The snow is all but melted, the grass is turning green, and the cold temperatures are starting to become a thing of the past.
 It also means more opportunities to get outside, get active, and spring into healthier habits.
 If you’ve spent a little too much time as a couch potato this winter, here are four HVI-recommended tips for getting back into a healthy routine.

 Deer hunting season in Wisconsin is a Fall tradition that ranks right up there with football and pumpkin pie.
 Head to any Packer game at Lambeau Field in November and you’ll see as many people decked out in blaze orange and camouflage as you will in green and gold.
-This year alone, the Wisconsin DNR anticipates more than 600,000 hunters will take to the woods during the nine-day gun hunt season from November 20-28 – with even more participating in this year’s bow and muzzleloader seasons.
+This year alone, the Wisconsin DNR anticipates nearly 600,000 hunters will take to the woods during the nine-day gun hunt season from November 19-27 – with even more participating in this year’s bow and muzzleloader seasons.

 That said, as you start prepping your gear and planning your hunts, there’s one preparation that you can’t afford to overlook: your heart health.